 - Community of Madrid

-All three Basque provinces could benefit from reforming the inheritance tax as they are tied for eighth place on this component of the Index.
-Additionally, Guipuzcoa could improve by raising the wealth tax threshold and tax shield to the level applied in Biscay, while reducing the tax rate.
+All three Basque provinces could benefit from reforming the inheritance tax as they are tied for ninth place on this component of the Index.
+Additionally, Guipuzcoa could improve by raising the wealth tax threshold to the level applied in Biscay while reducing the tax rate.

 The five lowest-ranked regions in this year’s Index are:

-Extremadura has not undertaken any type of reform this year and remained in 15th place in the 2022 Index.
-After having reformed the inheritance tax in 2018, Extremadura should examine reforms to the wealth and income taxes; it ranks 19th on these components of the Index.
+Extremadura has not undertaken any type of reform this year and remained in 15th place in the 2023 Index.
+After having reformed the inheritance tax in 2018, Extremadura should examine reforms to the wealth and income taxes; it ranks 19th and 18th, respectively, on these components of the Index.

 Notable Ranking Changes in this Year’s Spanish Regional Tax Competitiveness Index

-Seven regions changed their positions in the Index during the past year.
+Eight other regions changed their positions in the Index from the 2022 edition.

 Castilla-La Mancha and Cantabria

-Castilla-La Mancha and Cantabria dropped two places overall to 12th and 13th in the overall Index due to the improvement of Navarre and Galicia.
+Castilla-La Mancha and Cantabria move up one place overall to 11th and 12th in the overall Index due to Navarre’s decline.

-In 2022, the Balearic Islands increased the transaction tax.
-This, and the improvement of Navarre, led the Balearic Islands to drop one place in the 2022 Index, to 14th overall.
+In 2023, Galicia indexed the income tax brackets to inflation and cut the wealth tax.
+Nevertheless, the improvement of Murcia led Galicia to drop one place in the 2023 Index to 9th overall.